Back To CourseLife Science: Middle School

 Unfortunately, not all atoms know how to share.
 Sometimes, one atom pulls so hard that it completely strips an electron off the other.
 But even this strong pull results in a chemical bond, called an ionic bond.
 This type of bond is when electrons are transferred between atoms of opposite charge.

 Remember that table salt from before?
-The sodium and chlorine atoms in this molecule are held together by ionic bonds.
+The sodium and chlorine atoms are held together by ionic bonds.
 Sodium has only one electron in its outer shell, but chlorine has a whopping 7.
 While sodium would need 7 more electrons to fill its outer shell, chlorine only needs one, and it gladly takes it from something like sodium.

 But that greediness comes with a price!
 Because sodium 'donated' its electron to chlorine, it gets to hang out there whether chlorine likes it or not.
 Electrons have a negative charge, so when sodium donated its atom to chlorine, it brought its net charge to +1.
 Chlorine, on the other hand, brought its net charge to -1 when it took that negative electron from sodium.
-But because each has an opposite and equal charge, as a pair, they are a neutral molecule.
+But because each has an opposite and equal charge, as a pair, they are neutral.

 We call this type of bond 'ionic' because it's made of ions.
 These are atoms with a net positive or negative charge.
 This charge comes from a difference between the number of protons and electrons in the atom.
 Initially, sodium had a net charge of 0 because it had the same number of protons as electrons.
 But when chlorine took the electron away, it took away a charge of -1 with it, leaving the sodium atom with one more proton than electron and, therefore, one more positive charge overall.
 Chlorine, on the other hand, gained an additional electron and therefore an additional negative charge.